By-Laws

 The funds for these scholarships are derived from the annual dues, contributions, and product sales.

-The Scholarship committee is responsible for reviewing the scholarship applications todetermine the recipients of the scholarships.
+The Scholarship Committee is responsible for reviewing the scholarship applications to determine the reci

 Article 10: COMMUNICATION WITH MEMBERSHIP

-The ASLHS website will be an information center for the Society Chapters and their members.
+The ASLHS website will be an information center for Society Chapters and their members.

 The semi-annual Midnight Oil newsletter is distributed through the website and electronically.